ixy-languages/ixy.ml/doc/memory.md

 #### Cleanup

 Before inserting the outgoing packets into the descriptor ring, the driver needs to clean previously sent descriptors.
-To improve performance, cleanup has to be done in batches of 32 descriptors.
+To improve performance, cleanup is done in batches of 32 descriptors.

 For performance reasons we can't actually read the head pointer; reading NIC registers requires a full PCIe transaction.
 The buffers that may be ready to be cleaned are the ones between `clean_index` and the tail pointer; of these the ones that have their `DD` bit set are ready to be cleaned.